How to Read a VIN on a Car (Vehicle Identification Number)

 Look at the eleventh character of the VIN A =?

-Each manufacturer has its plant codes; final plant assembly frequently changes with manufacturers.
-Although the manufacturers can change their codes, their eleventh digit location in the VIN is standardized.
-With this in mind, I cannot provide a current list of these codes.
+Each manufacturer has its plant codes, and the final plant assembly frequently changes with each manufacturer.
+Although the manufacturers can change their codes, their eleventh-digit location in the VIN is standardized.
+Therefore, I cannot provide a current list of these codes.

 The Last Six Digits of a Vehicle ID Number